ashejim/D195/_sources/task2.md

 > [Task 2: the Proposal template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/Ee2j1-f4p_pLp-v-sA6XpkYBRSlZ8pMxBsGAv6_YRsELOw?e=9dkG8a)
 <!-- > TODO: using OneDrive link as the doc is still in development.
 Eventually will replace the link with a relative link to the repo. -->

-To gauge the level of detail evaluators typically expect, see the [task 2 examples](resources:examples) - passing, albeit not great, projects.
+To gauge the level of detail evaluators typically expect, see the [task 2 examples](resources:examples) - passing, albeit not the greatest, projects.
 Individual sections should be written to individually meet their respective rubric section requirements.

 :::{tip}
 Sections are assessed independently against the rubric requirements, i.e., when evaluating a section, the evaluator will *check for the fulfillment of the requirements within that section*.
 They *don't* assess writing style.
 You can (and sometimes must) reuse content from other areas as needed.
 It's not about writing something fun to read -it's about demonstrating that the competencies as defined by the rubric requirements are met.